-Important Information About the PIMCO Emerging Markets Bond Portfolio
+Important Information About the PIMCO Long-Term U.S. Government Portfolio

-PIMCO Variable Insurance Trust (the "Trust") is an open-end management investment company that includes the PIMCO Emerging Markets Bond Portfolio (the "Portfolio").
+PIMCO Variable Insurance Trust (the "Trust") is an open-end management investment company that includes the PIMCO Long-Term U.S. Government Portfolio (the "Portfolio").
 The Portfolio is only available as a funding vehicle under variable life insurance policies or variable annuity contracts issued by insurance companies ("Variable Contracts").
 Individuals may not purchase shares of the Portfolio directly.
 Shares of the Portfolio also may be sold to qualified pension and retirement plans outside of the separate account context.

-We believe that bond funds have an important role to play in a well-diversified investment portfolio.
+We believe that bond funds have an important role to play in a welldiversified investment portfolio.
 It is important to note, however, that in an environment where interest rates may trend upward, rising rates would negatively impact the performance of most bond funds, and fixed income securities and other instruments held by the Portfolio are likely to decrease in value.
-A wide variety of factors can cause interest rates or yields of U.S. Treasury securities (or yields of other types of bonds) to rise (e.g., central bank monetary policies, inflation rates, general economic conditions, etc.).
+A wide variety of factors can cause interest rates to rise (e.g., central bank monetary policies, inflation rates, general economic conditions, etc.).
 In addition, changes in interest rates can be sudden and unpredictable, and there is no guarantee that management will anticipate such movement accurately.
 The Portfolio may lose money as a result of movements in interest rates.